stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/04_Configuration/00_Configuration.md

 <div class="notice">
 It is an error to have mixed types of the same named property in different locations.
-An error will not necessarily be raised due to optimizations in the lookup code.
+An error will not necessarily be raised due to optimisations in the lookup code.
 </div>

-## Configuration Masks
+## Configuration masks

 At some of these levels you can also set masks.
 These remove values from the composite value at their priority point rather than add.